-To learn more about Magdalenian Woman, visit her at the Field Museum's current exhibit Scenes from The Stone Age: The Cave Paintings of Lascaux
+To learn more about Magdalenian Woman, read about the Field Museum's exhibit Scenes from The Stone Age: The Cave Paintings of Lascaux

 And don't forget to check out more of the The Field Revealed film series to learn more about new and exciting things going on at the Field Museum.